DataDog/documentation/content/en/tracing/guide/trace_sampling_and_storage.md

 Trace Sampling is applicable for high-volume web-scale applications, where a sampled proportion of traces is kept in Datadog based on the following rules.

-Note that Statistics (requests, errors, latency, etc.), are calculated based on the full volume of traces at the Agent level, and are therefore always accurate.
+Statistics (requests, errors, latency, etc.), are calculated based on the full volume of traces at the Agent level, and are therefore always accurate.

 ### Statistics (Requests, Errors, Latencies etc.)